 - If you choose to add the RT-AX92U first and then the 2nd GT-AXE11000 after, both the 5GHz and 6GHz bands will work as wireless backhaul, but neither is dedicated — they are both available to clients.

 So overall, if you choose to use the GT-AXE11000 in an AiMesh setup of mixed hardware, make sure you use wired backhaul.
-If you go full wireless, get two units.
-That is if you can stomach the cost.
+If you go full wireless, you need to use just the GT-AXE11000 units.
+And even then, you might run into issues, in addition to the crazy cost.

 Of course, as AiMesh goes, things will change via a firmware update.

-The good news is if you don’t have 6GHz clients, which is likely the case, the GT-AXE11000 proved to be an excellent router when working with 5GHz and 2.4GHz devices.
+Don’t have any 6GHz clients yet?
+Well, the GT-AXE11000 also proved to be an excellent router when working with 5GHz and 2.4GHz devices too.

 Indeed, it proved to be one of the fastest routers when working with 2×2 Wi-Fi 6 clients, with a sustained speed of 1500Mbps at less than 10 feet (3 m) away.
 When I increased the distance to 40 feet, it now still registered some 1200Mbps.